-STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 1 Select a 5-digit (1 thru 9) PIN and record it.
-2 With an assigned fob present, turn the engine stop switch to OFF .
-3 Turn the ignition switch to IGN.
-4 Cycle the OFF/RUN switch twice: RUN - OFF - RUN - OFF - RUN.
-HAKLEY-DAVIDSUM 5 Press left turn signal switch two times.
-ENTER PIN will scroll through the odometer window.
-6 Press right turn signal switch one time and release.
-Turn signals will flash three times.
+STEP NO. ACTION WAIT FOR CONFIRMATION NOTES

+1 Select a 5-digit (1 thru 9) PIN and re-

+cord it.

+2 With an assigned fob present, turn the

+engine stop switch to OFF .

+3 Turn the ignition switch to IGN .

+4 Cycle the OFF/RUN switch twice: RUN

+- OFF - RUN - OFF - RUN.

+5 Press left turn signal switch two ENTER PIN will scroll through the

+times. odometer window.

+6 Press right turn signal switch one Turn signals will flash three times.

+time and release.
 Current PIN will appear in odometer.

 The first digit will be flashing.

-7 Enter first digit of new PIN by pressing and releasing the left turn signal switch until the selected digit appears.
-JERVICE 8 Press right turn signal switch one time and release.
-The new digit will replace the current in odometer window.
-9 Enter second digit of selected PIN by pressing and releasing the left turn signal switch until the selected digit is present.
+7 Enter first digit of new PIN by pressing ALVEL SE V

+and releasing the left turn signal WILLES!

+switch until the selected digit appears.

+8 Press right turn signal switch one The new digit will replace the current

+time and release. in odometer window.

+9 Enter second digit of selected PIN by

+pressing and releasing the left turn

+signal switch until the selected digit is

+present.